Frequently Asked Questions

 Whew!
 That is a major decision and we are here to help.
-The first step is to contact us through an email.
+The first step is to fill out a puppy application form found on our puppy page or contact us through an email.
 Our contact form is on our contact us page, or find us at email@example.com.
 Please include your phone number so we can call you to chat.
-We will then send along a questionnaire for you and your family to fill out and return to us.
 Once details are decided and both parties agree to the matching process, a deposit of $500.00 will confirm you on our waiting list.
 Balance of funds is due at time of puppy pick up.

 How do you decide which puppy goes to which home?

 Preference is given to working dog homes.
 This means homes who are actively pursuing a title or certification with the dog.
 This could be sport dog homes, volunteer services such as Search and Rescue, Service Dog Certification, or kennel club titles.
 We will then pursue a match for the handler based on observations and handler preferences.